September 02, 2019. Adebomi Obinaike

 A lot of times, I have seen App builders tell you your prototype is 80 percent of the app cost.
 How does that even make sense?
 The PROTOTYPE is supposed to save me from mistakes, help me recheck my app decisions, understand my market.
 If it is 80% of the full cost then, how does that even save me money?

 Look for a company that provides you with a prototype for just about 50% - 60% of the total cost of your app.

 5. Great apps are not cheap, but can be affordable

 Engaging an app development company will not be cheap.
 This is understandable considering the team of specialists that has to be in place.
 Remember what I said earlier about great apps, they are well valued and can be the difference between business success or failure.
 So it depends on the value you place on your app.

-However, you also want them to be well paid and happy doing your project, I mean don’t send them back to their village.
-What I am trying to say is, you get what you pay for.
+What I am trying to say is, you always get what you pay for.
+No professional service outlet offers great service at cheap cost.
 Ask your app building company for their payment plan options and decide which plan is convenient for you.

 6. Post Development Support

 Ensure you choose an app building company that will always be there for you.
 They will support your app even after building it.
-Give you full access to it because it is your property and always advise you.
+They will give you full access to it because it is your property and they will always advise you.